BOtied: Multi-objective Bayesian optimization with tied multivariate ranks: Multi-objective BO with multivariate ranks

-In MOBO, it is common to evaluate the quality of an approximate Pareto set ${\mathcal X}$ by computing its distance from the optimal Pareto set $\mathcal{X}^*$ in the objective space, or $d(f(\mathcal{X}), f(\mathcal{X}^*))$.
-The distance metric $d: 2^{\mathcal{Y}} \times 2^{\mathcal{Y}} \rightarrow \mathbb{R}$ quantifies the difference between the sets of objectives, where $2^{\mathcal{Y}}$ is the power set of the objective space $\mathcal{Y}$.
-Existing work in MOBO mainly focuses on the difference in HV, or HVI.
-One advantage of HV is its sensitivity to any type of improvement, i.e., whenever an approximation set $A$ dominates another approximation set $B$, then the measure yields a strictly better quality value for the former than for the latter set \cite{zitzler2003performance}.
-Although HV is the most common metric of choice in MOBO, it suffers from sensitivity to scaling and transformation of the objective and scales super-polynomial with the number of objectives, which hinders its practical value.
+In MOBO, it is common to evaluate the quality of an approximate Pareto set ${\mathcal X}$ by computing its distance from the optimal Pareto set $\mathcal{X}^*$ in the objective space, defined by some distance metric $d: 2^{\mathcal{Y}} \times 2^{\mathcal{Y}} \rightarrow \mathbb{R}$ where $2^{\mathcal{Y}}$ denotes the power set of the objective space $\mathcal{Y}$.
+HVI (\autoref{eq:ehvi}) is a popular metric, for instance.
+One advantage of HV is its sensitivity to any type of improvement; whenever an approximation set $A$ dominates another approximation set $B$, then the measure yields a strictly better quality value for the former \citep{zitzler2003performance}.
+On the other hand, HV suffers from sensitivity to transformations of the objectives and scales super-polynomially with $M$, which hinders its practical value.
+An alternative approach is to use distance-based indicators \citep{miranda2016necessary, shilton2018multi} that assign scores for the solutions based on a signed distance from each point to the approximate Pareto front, which is again computationally expensive.